 During the first half of the 2009 season, Hart played for the Rockingham Rams in the Peel League before switching to the Harvey Bulls in the South West Football League.
 The change in club didn't effect Hart's form, as he went on to win the goal-kicking awards for both clubs and was selected for representative honours.
 Swans officials had asked Hart to take over the head coaching job next season, but the newest recruit said he would prefer to let Matt Noonan takeover the role until he can run his eye over the level of talent in the club.

-"The first year will be for me to get to know the players and the year after I want to take the reigns, they wanted me to do that first off but its a bit too hard to do that when I don't know the players, so after I can see what they can do I'll be able to work with them," he said.
-"I did a bit of my own research on the RFL speaking to a few people that have been over there, it's a very competitive league, but we've just got to work hard and the results will come.
-"Myself and Matt Noonan spoke over the weekend and I think he and I will work really well together, because we have the same kind of football brain.
-"Hart returned to WA after agreeing to terms with the Swans, and will return to take part in pre-season training on February 16.
+"The first year will be for me to get to know the players and the year after I want to take the reins, they wanted me to do that first off but it's a bit too hard to do that when I don't know the players, so after I can see what they can do I'll be able to work with them," he said.
+"I did a bit of my own research on the RFL speaking to a few people that have been over there, it's a very competitive league, but we've just got to work hard, and the results will come.
+"Matt Noonan and I spoke over the weekend, and I think he and I will work really well together, because we have the same kind of football brain.
+"Hart returned to WA after agreeing to terms with the Swans and will return to take part in pre-season training on February 16.
 (The Area News - Wednesday November 25, 2009).

 SWAN RETURNS TO NEST - By Scott Hazlewood